akuldr67/HnT---IIT-Mandi/README.md

-# Hiking-and-Trekking
+Hiking and Trekking club, IIT Mandi
-A website for details regarding the Hiking and trekking club, IIT Mandi.
+A website for various activities Hiking and trekking club, IIT Mandi.